Tritlo/TastySpectrum/README.md

 Use like: `cabal test --test-options "--get-spectrum --spectrum-out=./spectrum.csv"`

-And to print a tree view of the expressions: `cabal run tasty-sbfl -- spectrum.csv`
+And to print a tree view of the expressions: `cabal run tasty-sbfl -- spectrum.csv tree`

+And to print the expressions as ranked by ALG: `cabal run tasty-sbfl -- spectrum.csv ALG`, where `ALG` is one of:
++ `tarantula`
++ `ochiai`
++ `dstar K`, where `K` is the number to be used by the dstar algorithm.

+To limit the number of results to the top N expressions (as determined by ALG), use `--limit N`.

+See `cabal run tasty-sbfl -- --help` for more information.

 *Testing*: